7 Keys to Maximizing the Value of Your Website

 One of the exciting things here is when you think about the true impact of the results that you get.
 Say you make some changes and increase your affiliate earnings by $1,000 per month.
 If your site sells for 30x your monthly profit, those changes just added $30,000 to the sales price!
 This is part of why I recommend planning ahead.
 You’ll probably need to show that you can sustain these gains for a few months in order for buyers to justify a higher price.

 6. Diversify Your Traffic Sources

 Your traffic sources also impact the risk for the buyer.
 If one source drives your traffic, the buyer could be in a bad spot if that traffic drops.

-Some traffic sources are considered more risky than others.
+Some traffic sources are considered riskier than others.
 If your site gets 80% of its traffic from Pinterest, that is going to be considered a big risk.

 Work to have a nice balance of traffic that includes Google search, social media, direct traffic, and referrals from other websites.